Unnoen/UntypedJSON/README.md

 ```

 ### Simple Types
-You have to use the provided `JsonType` enum so that the parser knows how to parse the value.
+You have to use the provided `JsonType` enum so that the parser knows how to parse the value, or provide a default value.

 ```ts
 import { DeserializeObject, JsonProperty, JsonType } from "@unnoen/untypedjson";